dreamer2368/pm3df90/README.md

 # pm3df90
 3D CIC particle-mesh method in f90 codes.
 Adjoint sensitivity solver is added and verified.
-QoI generalization ver.1
+Generalization ver.2 : QoI + Forcing term

 Jan 28 - twostream is verified with FFTEfield.
 FFTEfield still have wiggling effect for a point charge.
 Use Gradient function instead.